Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Blurred vision, double vision, or problems moving your eyeball

 You will likely be given medicine for pain.
 A healthcare provider will ask about your injury and examine your head and face.
 X-rays or other imaging tests may be done.
-Treatment of facial fractures occurs in two stages:
+Treatment of facial fractures happens in two stages:

 Reduction.
 The broken bones are put back into place.
 This is often done after the swelling subsides, but severe fractures may be repaired right away.

 Fixation.
 The broken bones are held together so they heal correctly.
 A fractured jaw is likely to be wired shut for a time, stabilized with reconstruction plates, or both.
 A broken nose is treated with a splint or soft packing.
 Surgery may be done to repair and secure broken bones around your eyes.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |